samuelmevik/spring-notes/annotations.md

 Used to define a bean in a Spring application.
 A bean is an object that is managed by the Spring container (IOC).
 By using `@Bean`, I can specify how to create an instance of an object that Spring will manage and supply wherever it's needed in the application.

 ### `@Autowired`
 Used for automatic dependency injection.
 When I mark a constructor, method, or field with `@Autowired`, Spring will automatically provide the required dependencies.
 This helps reduce boilerplate code by eliminating the need to manually instantiate dependent objects.
+Spring scans for `@Compontents` matching the type of the dependency and injects them.

+If there are multiple beans of the same type, I can use `@Qualifier` to specify which bean to inject.

+Mark with `@Primary` to indicate the primary bean when there are multiple beans of the same type.

+### `@Qualifier`
+Used to specify which bean to inject when there are multiple beans of the same type.
+By applying `@Qualifier` to a field or parameter, I can indicate the name of the bean that should be injected.
+The name should match the value of the `@Bean` annotation that defines the bean but the first letter should be lowercase.

 ## JPA